romilly/pi-towers-workshop/manuscript/Chapter4.md

 Sometimes you want to input information as well.

-One way to do that is to use the mirco:bit's buttons.
+One way to do that is to use the micro:bit's buttons.

 The micro:bit has two buttons labelled *a* and *b*.